-Angular vs Vue are two of the most popular front-end software frameworks today.
-In fact, they are so popular that you may not be able to find a single developer who doesn’t know about them.
+Angular and Vue are two of the most popular front-end software frameworks today.
+They are so popular that you may not be able to find a single developer who doesn’t know about them.

 This article explains each framework’s similarities, differences, and the pros and cons of using each to build your next web application.